AaronBuono/punt/punt-frontend/README.md

 # Punt Frontend

-This project is a Next.js UI for the `stream_bets_program` Anchor on-chain prediction market (sequential cycle-based markets per authority) with custom naming and simplified betting UX.
+This project is a Next.js UI for the `punt_program` Anchor on-chain prediction market (sequential cycle-based markets per authority) with custom naming and simplified betting UX.
 The product name is now **Punt** (formerly a temporary placeholder "Stream Bets").

 ## Quick Start